 - 15100.
-The provisions of this chapter apply to the processing of VBM ballots during the 29-day period before any election, during the semifinal official canvass, and during the official canvass. - (a) Any jurisdiction in which vote by mail ballots are cast may begin to process vote by mail ballot return envelopes beginning 29 days before the election.
+The provisions of this chapter apply to the processing of VBM ballots during the 29-day period before any election, during the semifinal official canvass, and during the official canvass. - 15101. (a)Any jurisdiction in which vote by mail ballots are cast may begin to process vote by mail ballot return envelopes beginning 29 days before the election.
 Processing vote by mail ballot return envelopes may include verifying the voter's signature on the vote-by-mail ballot return envelope pursuant to Section 3019 and updating voter history records.

-(b) Any jurisdiction having the necessary computer capability may start to process vote by mail ballots on the 29th day before the election.
+(b)Any jurisdiction having the necessary computer capability may start to process vote by mail ballots on the 29th day before the election.
 Processing vote by mail ballots includes opening vote by mail ballot return envelopes, removing ballots, duplicating any damaged ballots, and preparing the ballots to be machine read, or machine reading them, including processing write-in votes so that they can be tallied by the machine, but under no circumstances may a vote count be accessed or released until 8 p.m. on the day of the election.
 All other jurisdictions shall start to process vote by mail ballots at 5 p.m. on the day before the election.

-(c) Results of any vote by mail ballot tabulation or count shall not be released before the close of the polls on the day of the election.
+- (c)Results of any vote by mail ballot tabulation or count shall not be released before the close of the polls on the day of the election. - 15102.

-15102.
 The official shall appoint a special counting board or boards in numbers that he or she deems adequate to count the VBM ballots.
 The official shall provide for the forms of tally books and the distribution of the duties of the members of the canvassing board.
 When the tally is done by hand, there shall be no less than four persons for each office or proposition to be counted.
-One shall read from the ballot, the second shall keep watch for any error or improper vote, and the other two shall keep the tally.
+One shall read from the ballot, the second shall keep watch for any error or improper vote, and the other two shall keep the tally. - 15103.

-- 15103.
 The elections official shall pay a reasonable compensation to each member of the canvassing board of VBM ballots.
-This compensation shall be paid out of the treasury of the agency conducting the election as other claims against it are paid. - 15104. (a) The processing of VBM ballot return envelopes, and the processing and counting of VBM ballots shall be open to the public, both prior to and after the election.
+This compensation shall be paid out of the treasury of the agency conducting the election as other claims against it are paid.